100 years on, real women's equality remains elusive

 "It helps women who are victims of harassment....
 They are not just victims, they are also agents of change.
 'We are discriminated against but we fight'".

-She said attitudes were also changing among men, particularly who would have previously dismissed "feminist" arguments.
+She said attitudes were also changing among men, particularly those who would have previously dismissed "feminist" arguments.

 "It shows them that there is still a difference between formal equality and real equality."